FTB Levy vs IRS Levy: What California Taxpayers Need to Know

 Both agencies have the power to levy (seize) your assets.
 But the FTB and IRS levy processes are very different — and knowing how each one works can be the difference between protecting your income and getting blindsided.

-In this authoritative guide, we break down the key differences between IRS and FTB levies, what triggers them, and what Orange County taxpayers can do right now to stop collections.
+In this authoritative guide, we break down the key differences between IRS and FTB levies, what triggers them, and how Orange County taxpayers can stop IRS levies and resolve your federal tax debt or prevent state action altogether.

 What Is a Tax Levy?